NickJordan289/Unity-NFT-Service/readme.md

 This application stack utilizes MongoDB for storing session tokens and caching responses.

 # Getting Started - Deployment
-> The Alchemy.com sdk is used to fetch an address' NFT's
+> Disclaimer: An Alchemy.com API Key is required to fetch an address' NFT's
 1. Setup your .env configuration as described below
 2. Run container group using ```docker compose up```